 When salespeople understand their customer’s needs before presenting their products, the presentation can be tailored to hit specific hot buttons.
 This also avoids many objections that commonly arise later in the sales cycle.

-To find out “what to sell,” you need to exercise good questioning skills and gather information about the customer.
-The things you want to know fall into four categories…
+To find out “what to sell,” you need to gather information about the customer.
+The things you want to know fall into four categories:

 Duane Sparks is founder and chairman of The Sales Board, the authoritative source of practical and leading-edge information about the art and science of selling.
 He has created Action Selling sales training products and learning systems that transform sales organizations.
 Duane is author of these best-selling books: Action Selling, Selling Your Price, Questions (the Answer to Sales), Masters of Loyalty (How to turn your sales force into a loyalty force), and Sales Strategy from the Inside Out (How complex selling really works).

 Discover how the best sales training process can make spectacular improvements in sales skills.
 Action Selling: How to Sell Like a Professional (Even If You Think You are One).